orbit/orbit/async/maven-plugin/README.md

 [Orbit Async](..) implements async-await methods in the JVM.
 It allows programmers to write asynchronous code in a sequential fashion.
 It was developed by [BioWare](http://www.bioware.com), a division of [Electronic Arts](http://www.ea.com).

-The orbit Async Maven plugins executes compile time instrumentation of classes that use Orbit Async.
+The Orbit Async Maven Plugin executes compile time instrumentation of classes that use Orbit Async.

 A sample project can be found [here](src/test/project-to-test/pom.xml).